 Preferred Age: For babies of 6 months and above.

-These home remedies to treat gas in babies and toddlers not only provide relief to the baby suffering but also does not have any other side effects.
+These home remedies to treat gas in babies and toddlers not only provide relief to the baby’s suffering but also do not have any other side effects.

 To prevent gas problems in kids make sure your baby or toddler is active as the GI tract functions better when there is regular cardio activity, avoid carbonated drinks or chewing gums for the baby as it leads to kids taking more air than usual leading to gas.